Thursday,

 The JamFactory ICON series celebrates the achievements of South Australia’s leading visuals artists working in craft-based media.
 Studio glass artist Jessica Loughlin creates ethereal kiln formed glass works that explore her extensive research into light and space.

-This exhibition will run until to Sunday 23 March.
+This exhibition will run until Sunday 1 June.
 More information here.
 Jessica Loughlin: of light is a travelling exhibition curated by JamFactory.
 Find future exhibition dates here.

 Saturday,